You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Once an insect lands on the trigger hairs inside, the trap snaps shut.
 Digestive enzymes then break down the insect, providing nutrients to the plant.

-Using carnivorous plants is an eco-friendly way to control flies in a natural and sustainable manner.
+Using carnivorous plants is an eco-friendly way to control flies naturally and sustainably.

 5. Eucalyptus

-The aromatic leaves of the eucalyptus plant naturally help keep flies like cluster flies at bay.
+The aromatic leaves of the eucalyptus plant naturally help keep flies, such as cluster flies, at bay.

-Therefore, place a few eucalyptus branches in vases around entryways to your home or in areas where flies tend to congregate.
-The strong fragrance will deter flies from entering the space.
+Therefore, place a few eucalyptus branches in vases around entryways to your home or where flies tend to congregate.
+The intense fragrance will deter flies from entering the space.

-You can also crush the leaves to release the essential oils and rub them on your skin.
-This offers protection from lice, mosquitoes, and other insects when spending time outdoors.
+You can crush the leaves to release the essential oils and rub them on your skin.
+This protects you from lice, mosquitoes, and other insects outdoors.

 6. Tansy

-The tansy plant, with its fern-like leaves and yellow button flowers, may also repel flies in your garden.
-The common tansy contains compounds that flies hate.
+The tansy plant may also repel flies in your garden with its fern-like leaves and yellow button flowers.
+The common tansy contains compounds that many flies hate.

 It will also keep away ticks, moths, ants, and more.
-Therefore, place pots of tansy around outdoor gathering areas, entryways, or near compost bins where flies congregate.
+So, put pots of tansy near outdoor gathering spots, entryways, or compost bins where flies gather.

 7. Lavender

-The pleasant aroma of lavender isn’t just appealing to humans; it also deters many insects, including black flies.
-Therefore, plant lavender bushes around outdoor gathering areas, entryways, or near compost bins.
+The pleasant aroma of lavender is appealing to humans and deters many insects, including black flies.
+Therefore, plant lavender bushes around outdoor gathering areas, entryways, or compost bins.

 8. Lemon Balm